 Is It Safe to Keep My Power Tower Outdoors?

-It may be safe to keep your power tower outdoors, but only if it’s been protected from rusting, i.e. painted in rust-resistant paint or powder coated, which an outdoor power tower should have.
+It's safe to keep your power tower outdoors, but only if it's been protected from rusting, i.e., painted in rust-resistant or powder-coated paint, which every outdoor power tower should have.

 Best Power Tower - My Final Thoughts

 Getting equipment that may outlast you is money wisely spent, especially when it’s for the price lower than one-year gym membership cost.